ShiftLeftSecurity/scan-action/README.md

 In the above configuration, two environment variables are used to customise the behaviour:

-- WORKSPACE: Specifying the URL to your repository would transform the filenames in the reports to hyperlinks
+- WORKSPACE: Specifying the URL to your repository would transform the filenames in the reports to hyperlinks.
+Specify empty string `""` when using the `Code Scanning` feature on GitHub
 - GITHUB_TOKEN: Passing the GitHub token would improve the scan results by increasing the allowance for package names lookup during dependency scanning

 ## Documentation

-Please refer to <LINK HERE> for the documentation on using ShiftLeft Scan in your pipelines.
+Please refer to the [documentation](https://docs.shiftleft.io/shiftleft/scan/scan) on using ShiftLeft Scan in your pipelines.

+## Already a Scan user?

+Please let us [know](https://github.com/ShiftLeftSecurity/sast-scan/issues) so that we can add your logo or link here.